ferbperdomo/ferbperdomo/README.md

 # Hello, world <img src="https://media.tenor.com/images/30169e4a670daf12443df7d2dd140176/tenor.gif" width="30px">

-## I'm Cristian, an English teacher who learnt to code ✨
+## I'm Cristian, an English teacher who learned to code ✨

 I’ll help you translate your amazing and complex ideas into code.
 I am passionate about Backend and I always seek for new Frontend trends.